techfolios/template-old/essays/A-New-Beginning.md

   - Learning
 ---

 It's been awhile since I've coded something, especially with a language close to Javascript.
-While I do not have nearly as much time when it comes to coding something
+While I do not have nearly as much time when it comes to coding something, I have had some experience with java, c, and c++.